Kuadrant/authorino/README.md

 ## Contributing

 If you are interested in contributing to Authorino, please refer to the [Developer's guide](./docs/development.md) for info about the stack and requirements, workflow, policies and Code of Conduct.

+Join us on [kuadrant.slack.com](https://kuadrant.slack.com) for live discussions about the roadmap and more.